NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 The most recent version of NuGet.exe is fully supported and can be relied on for bug fixes, updates, and enhancements.

-Out-of-support NuGet.exe versions will be unlisted from [tools.json](./api/tools-json.md).

 For more information on NuGet.exe's support policy, see the [Microsoft Modern Lifecycle Policy](https://aka.ms/lifecycle).

 ### Patch Releases